Table of Contents

 them.
 Also, there is no database directory with that name.

-Although you can select INFORMATION_SCHEMA
+Although you can select INFORMATION_SCHEMA as the

 default database with a USE